zitouni/openairinterface5g/doc/FEATURE_SET.md

    - DMRS configuration type 1 and 2
    - Single and multiple DMRS symbols
    - PTRS support
-   - Support for up to 2 RX antenna
+   - Support for up to 4 RX antennas
    - Support for up to 2 layers
    - Support for 256 QAM
 *  NR-PUCCH